robcom88/syncOverlayTemplates/README.md

 	Create any Plan templates
 		This part is hard.
-The html can be crafted/tuned in the framework but then must be extracted, encoded, and POSTED via API to get it in place
+The html can be crafted/tuned in the framework but then must be extracted, encoded (quotes and other JSON-specific chars escaped), and POSTED via API to get it in place

 	Get the templates loaded to admin tool
 		DB Script for new defaults?